mis350-s21/final-project-final_project_a_f/README.md

 # project requirements:
 ### General Requirement
 -  User login (form): customer must enter his username and password to login.
--  User sign up (form): a user must fill information of username, e-mail, and password to sing up.
+-  User sign up (form): a user must fill information of username, e-mail, and password to sign up.
 ### User Requirement
 -  In the main page:
 -  User can click a button for enter his/her details, user “must” enter his name, date of birth, email, phone, address, and credit card number is optional.